 Minimum acceptable level - The minimum acceptable level of IESO-controlled grid system security is the level afforded by observance of emergency condition operating limits.
-All necessary steps are to be taken, including the interruption of non-dispatchable load, in accordance with section 2.7.8 of this market manual to observe emergency condition operating limits.
+All necessary steps are to be taken, including the interruption of non-dispatchable load and price responsive load, in accordance with section 2.7.8 section 2.7.8 of this market manual to observe emergency condition operating limits.